Wide angle acceptance and high-speed track recognition in nuclear emulsion: Track recognition algorithm

 The recognized angle of the microtrack can be expressed as $\tan\theta_{y,\mathrm{micro}} = (y_1 - y_0) / (z_1 - z_0)$ where two points, $(y_0, z_0)$ and $(y_1, z_1)$, are the end points of the track.
 Using this model, the accuracy of the microtrack angle can be expressed as

 Here, $\delta_y$ and $\delta_z$ represent the accuracies of the position recognition of the silver grains which are the parallel and perpendicular to the surface of the films, respectively.
-According to equation.~\eqref{eq:angle_accuracy}, a lower $L$ value reduces the angle accuracy since the angle accuracy is proportional to $1/L$.
+According to equation~\eqref{eq:angle_accuracy}, a lower $L$ value reduces the angle accuracy since the angle accuracy is proportional to $1/L$.
 Lower angle accuracy of microtracks results in a larger calculation time and lower S/N in the basetrack reconstruction using the microtrack connection.

 The conventional method described in Refs.~\cite{Niwa:1974, Aoki:1989uk, Nakano:dt, Morishima:2010zz, Fukuda:2013nq, Yoshimoto:2017ufm, Fukuda:2014vda} was developed for relatively small angle tracks and thus, the accuracy of the microtracks for the large angle tracks is not good with the conventional microtrack recognition~\cite{Fukuda:2014vda}.

-In the new method, the angle is recalculated by using the binarized images to improve the angle accuracy.
+This method recalculate the position and angle of the track after the recognition using binarized images.
+The previous analysis~\cite{Niwa:1974, Aoki:1989uk, Nakano:dt, Morishima:2010zz, Fukuda:2013nq, Yoshimoto:2017ufm, Fukuda:2014vda} shows that the recognition efficiency of the small or large angle tracks is sufficiently high, and this can be generally said to the new method.
 This process involves using 16 even-numbered tomographic images.
 Firstly, the pixel coordinate positions of the microtrack in the binarized images are calculated from the recognized microtrack positions and angles.
 The pixels within $\pm \sqrt{\tan^2\theta_{x,\mathrm{micro}} + \tan^2\theta_{y,\mathrm{micro}}} \times 4\,\mathrm{\mu m}$ along the track and $\pm 1\,\mathrm{\mu m}$ perpendicular to the track in the image are then selected for fitting.
 Figure~\ref{fig:03:microtrack_image_binary} shows the area for microtracks.

 The pixels are then fitted by a linear function.
 The positions and angles of the microtrack are expressed by using the least-squares method as